Wilco20004/csgo/README.md

 # csgo
-CSGO Dedicaed Server base on ubuntu
+Docker Image of CSGO Dedicated Server based on ubuntu